Seasoned Equity Offering (SEO)

 Important Considerations for Investors

 For an existing shareholder, an SEO announcement is often a "bad news first, good news later" event.
 The immediate impact is almost always a price drop due to dilution and the discounted offering price.
-Short sellers often target companies likely to do an SEO (like unprofitable biotech firms burning cash).
-However, the long-term view depends on *why* the money is being raised. * **The "Good" SEO:** Ideally, the company uses the cash to invest in high-return projects that will grow earnings faster than the dilution.
-If a company issues 10% more shares but grows earnings by 20% using that capital, shareholders win. * **The "Bad" SEO:** If the company is raising cash just to keep the lights on or pay off bad debt, it is a sign of distress.
-This can lead to a "death spiral" where the company repeatedly issues stock at lower and lower prices, wiping out early investors.
+Short sellers often target companies likely to do an SEO, particularly unprofitable biotech or technology firms that are burning through cash and have a low "cash runway."
+However, the long-term view depends on the underlying reason for the capital raise.
+A "good" SEO occurs when the company uses the cash to invest in high-return projects, such as a strategic acquisition or a new product line, that will grow earnings faster than the rate of dilution.
+If a company increases its share count by 10% but uses that capital to grow its net income by 25%, the result is "accretive," meaning the earnings per share (EPS) actually increases over time.
+On the other hand, a "bad" SEO is often a sign of distress.
+If a company is raising cash just to stay afloat or to pay off high-interest debt without a clear plan for growth, it is a major red flag.
+This can lead to a "death spiral" where the company is forced into repeated rounds of dilutive financing at lower and lower valuations, eventually wiping out the original investors' equity.

-1Step 1: Identify need for capital ($5B for expansion).
+1Step 1: Company identifies a need for $5 billion in capital for global expansion.

-2Step 2: Choose ATM (At-The-Market) offering to minimize market impact.
+2Step 2: Management chooses an At-The-Market (ATM) offering to minimize market impact.

 Warning Signs of an Impending SEO